Speakers & Panelists

 Chief Executive Officer at SunQ, LLC

-Ex Director of the Defense Advanced Research Projects Agency (DARPA) Biological Technologies Office
+Ex Director and Founder of the Defense Advanced Research Projects Agency (DARPA) Biological Technologies Office

 Geoffrey Ling, M.D., Ph.D., Col. (Ret.), is a clinician-scientist advancing technology as it pertains to improving the human condition.
 Additionally, he is Chief Executive Officer at SunQ, LLC.
 He serves as a Professor of Neurology and Neuroscience at the Uniformed Services University of the Health Sciences.
 Dr. Ling has been a Member of Scientific Advisory Board at BrainScope Company, Inc. since March 15, 2016.
 He is also an attending neurocritical care Physician at Johns Hopkins Hospital and is board certified in both neurology and neurocritical care.
 He previously served as the Founding Director of the Biological Technologies Office at the Defense Advanced Research Projects Agency (DARPA) and the Assistant Director for Medical Innovation of the Science Division at the White House Office of Science and Technology Policy.
 Dr. Ling has published over 180 peer-reviewed articles, review articles and book chapters and 1 patent.
 He is a retired US Army Colonel having retired after 21 years of active duty.
 He serves as an Advisory Board Member at Camden Partners Holdings, LLC.
 He is responsible to advice for seed strategy investments at the firm.
 Dr. Ling earned a B.A. degree from Washington University in Biology and History, a Ph.D. degree in Pharmacology from Cornell University and an M.D. degree from Georgetown University School of Medicine.

 Professor and Distinguished Chairman Department of Laboratory Medicine, UCSF